HIV/AIDS in Angola: HIV testing and treatment

 While prevalence of HIV/AIDS is low in Angola compared to surrounding countries, the diagnosis and treatment of the disease is a top health priority.
-As of 2016, approximately 40% of people living with HIV/AIDS know their status.
+In 2016, approximately 40% of people living with HIV/AIDS know their status.
 Of the people who know their status, approximately 62,000 people are on Antiretroviral Therapy (ART), which is 22% of the total population of people living with HIV/AIDS in the country.

-Also, 45,000 of all individuals on ART have suppressed viral load, which is a significant percentage of the population on ART, but only represents 16% of people living with HIV/AIDS in Angola.
+45,000 of all individuals on ART have suppressed viral load, which is a significant percentage of the population on ART, but only represents 16% of people living with HIV/AIDS in Angola.
 One of the international problems that arises after individuals are placed on ART is the ability for them to stay on the treatment regimen.
 This is seen in Angola as well, as only 39% of all individuals placed on ART are known to have been still taking it 12 months after beginning treatment.